ACBonet/MethaneSignalProcessor/README.md

 🔹 Option 1 – Use the `.exe`

-After compilation, simply double-click `main.exe` located in the `dist/` folder, or run it from the terminal:
+After compilation, simply double-click `CH4Processor.exe` located in the `dist/` folder, or run it from the terminal:

-    dist\main.exe
+    CH4Processor.exe

 You’ll be prompted to choose whether to process a specific file or all `.txt` files in the `Raw data/` folder.
-The processed data will be saved in `Processed data/`.
+The processed data will be saved in `Processed data/` folder.

-🔹 Option 2 – Compile the `.exe` with `build_windows.bat`
+🔹 Option 2 – Compile the `.exe` with `build_exe.bat`

 To generate the executable from source:

 1. Install Python from https://www.python.org and make sure to check "Add to PATH"
 2. Open the project folder
-3. Double-click `build_windows.bat`
+3. Double-click `build_exe.bat`
-   (or run it from terminal: `.uild_windows.bat`)
+   (or run it from terminal: `.build_exe.bat`)

-This will create the executable at `dist/main.exe`.
+This will create the executable at `CH4Processor.exe`.
-It expects the `Raw data/` folder to be at the same level as `dist/`.
+It expects the `Raw data/` folder to be at the same level as `CH4Processor.exe`.

 🧪 Usage Instructions
 ---------------------